 How to Use the TREND Function in Google Sheets

-The TREND function in Google Sheets is the best tool in simplistic forecasting.
+The TREND function in Google Sheets is an excellent tool for simple forecasting.
 It returns values along a linear trend using the least squares method.
-With the help of the TREND function, you can predict demands.
+With the TREND function, you can predict future data points, such as demands, based on existing trends.

 Syntax: